Rainyan/nt-festive-decorations/README.md

 Server plugins for Neotokyo.
 Spawn client-side festive objects in the maps.

+## Help wanted

+If you are a server host, and have made additional decoration position configs (either improving the current ones, or creating configs for more maps), please consider [submitting a patch](https://github.com/Rainyan/nt-festive-decorations/issues/10) to add them to this project!

 ## How to use

 Please see the readmes in the respective sub folders of this repository.